 - Certified Dialogue for Peaceful Change facilitator

-- Completed two 8-week professional courses in ACT for Beginners (Acceptance and Commitment Therapy) and ACT for Trauma.
-Currently taking courses in ACT Immersion with Stephen Hayes, and ACT as a Brief Intervention with Russ Harris.
+- Completed three 8-week professional courses in ACT for Beginners (Acceptance and Commitment Therapy), ACT for Trauma and ACT as a Brief Intervention.
+Currently taking a course in ACT Immersion with Stephen Hayes.

 - Expert in group facilitation, peer support, and training in these areas